dbrunson/hpc-novice/02-submit_first_job.md

 * Prepare job submission script and submit the job
 * Monitor job progress (if desired)
 * Log out (and potentially wait for an email saying your job finished)

+> ## Good citizenship {.callout}
+>
+>  HPC systems are usually shared among large groups of people.
+This is why it is important to make sure that you use the scheduler rather than running processes on the login nodes.
+Low impact activities such as editing files, creating job scripts and submitting jobs are fine.
+If you accidently start a process and need to stop it quickly you can use `Ctrl-C` to kill it.
+Some login nodes will automatically kill your process if it uses too many resources on the login nodes and you may get a strong request from your HPC provider to be more careful.

 Doing these things in a linux terminal requires several (but not that many) commands to move files around, edit files and work with the scheduler.